sitewhere/sitewhere-documentation/docs/guide/api/java/device-group-api/README.md

 ## Searching for Device Groups

-For searching `DeviceGroup` you need to provide an instance of `DeviceGroupSearchCriteria` and an instance of `DeviceGroupResponseFormat` to the method
-`listDeviceGroups` of `com.sitewhere.spi.ISiteWhereClient`.
+For searching `DeviceGroup` you need to provide an instance of `DeviceGroupSearchCriteria` to the method `listDeviceGroups` of `com.sitewhere.spi.ISiteWhereClient`.
 The example below shows how you can query SiteWhere REST API to list the first page of 100 results of device groups.

 ```java
 DeviceGroupSearchCriteria searchCriteria = new DeviceGroupSearchCriteria(1, 100);